 - Hikaru and Urara in Mahou Sentai Magiranger, though the "war" is between the Magirangers and the Infershia.

 - The Baby Boom in all countries after World War II was basically the result of this.
 American GIs were getting married and having kids because they were happy to be home after all those years; Europeans and Japanese were simply happy to be alive.
-Also, a not-insignificant number of Americans contributed to the European boom, electing to stay there rather than return (this was particularly common for black troops, who preferred the casual unofficial racism of Europe to the more virulent and structured Jim Crow).
+Also, a not-insignificant number of Americans of several ethnicities contributed to the European boom, electing to stay there rather than return (this was particularly common for black troops, who preferred the casual unofficial racism of Europe to the more virulent and structured Jim Crow).

 - The inverse was also true with American GIs marrying foriegn women and bringing them back to the US with them.